w3c/vc-bitstring-status-list/explainer.md

 ### Example 2: Multiple State StatusList Credential

-A StatusList credential may optionally contain a list of status messages.
-The following example defines statuses for "0x0", "0x1", "0x2":
+A `StatusList` credential may optionally contain a list of status messages.
+The following example defines statuses for "`0x0`", "`0x1`", and "`0x2`":

 ```JSON
 {